 'No' - Fabian Hurzeler's response to Lewis Dunk question will surprise Brighton fans after Leicester draw

+'No' - Fabian Hurzeler's response to Lewis Dunk question will surprise Brighton faithful after Leicester draw

 Fabian Hurzeler insists Lewis Dunk was fully fit during the disappointing 2-2 draw against Leicester City.